As our planet becomes increasingly overpopulated, having access to clean, safe drinking water is essential if we are to keep as healthy as possible.

-In this article, we compare two techniques that can be used to provide us with pure, clean drinking water without adding to the problem of plastic pollution.
+In this article, we compare two techniques that can be used to turn your tap water into clean drinking water without adding to the problem of plastic pollution.
 These are reverse osmosis and water softener.
 Let’s take a look at each one in turn.

 What is a Reverse Osmosis System